ildas/excel-text-input/README.md

 Running locally with `npm start`.

 Please click on the `Show Taskpane` button in order to open the Excel add in.
-When you click on `Run`, the text box value will become the value of the active cell.
+Entering text in the Taskpane text box will automatically update the active cell.

 ## Further notes